Isn’t it funny that when something isn’t working, most of us just “buckle down” and try harder (even if you’re lost doing the wrong thing)?

 An enormous part of my job is getting runners to run more safely and without injuries.
 In fact, my little secret is that Injury Prevention for Runners is so much more than a “prevent injuries” program – it’s a “get faster” program designed to help you do it without getting hurt.

 And I do that by helping runners run more.
-Instead of being scared of mileage increases or running more days per week, runners can rest easy knowing that the structure of their training is smart enough to drastically cut their injury risk.
+Instead of being scared of mileage increases or running more days per week, runners can rest easy knowing that the structure of their training is strategically designed to drastically cut their injury risk.

-Now of course many beginners or injury-prone runners have no choice.
+Now of course many beginners or injury-prone runners are reluctant to increase their mileage.
 But we can do more than we think: our capabilities are more impressive and our limitations are not that constraining.
 As long as you’re training smart, you can probably run a LOT more.

-These are the most common trends I’ve seen after studying the training of thousands of runners over the last few years.
-And as I look at my own 16 years of running experience, the races where I’ve failed to perform well are usually set in a training period where I’ve made these mistakes.
+These are the most common trends I’ve seen after studying the training of thousands of runners.
+Looking at my own 22 years of running experience, the races where I’ve failed to perform well are usually set in a training period where I’ve made these mistakes.